Pomax/lib-font/README.md

 This code is [MIT licensed](https://raw.githubusercontent.com/Pomax/Font.js/master/LICENSE), do whatever you want with it.

-## NodeJS
+## Node.js

-New to Font.js is the possibility to load the information of a font file located on your server, via NodeJS.
-Be sure to have the latest [NodeJS](https://nodejs.org/en/download/current/) installed, and run:
+New to Font.js is the possibility to load the information of a font file located on your server, via Node.js.
+Be sure to have the latest [Node.js](https://nodejs.org/en/download/current/) installed, and run:
 ```bash
 $ npm install
 ```